On the Asymptotic Efficiency of Approximate Bayesian Computation Estimators: Posterior mean asymptotics

+Denote the bias of approximate Bayesian computation, $\bh_{\rm ABC}-{E}\{\bh(\btheta)\mid \bs_{\rm obs}\}$, by $\mbox{bias}_{\rm ABC}$.
+The choice of bandwidth impacts the size of the bias.
+Theorem \ref{thm:1} (ii) indicates two regimes for the bandwidth for which the posterior mean of approximate Bayesian computation has good properties.

+The first case is when $\varepsilon_{n}$ is $o(1/a_{n})$.
+For this regime the posterior mean of approximate Bayesian computation always has the same asymptotic distribution as that of the true posterior given the summaries.
+The other case is when $\varepsilon_{n}$ is $o(a_n^{-3/5})$ but not $o(n^{-1})$.
+We obtain the same asymptotic distribution if either $d=p$ or we choose the kernel variance to be proportional to the variance of the summary statistics.
+In general for this regime of $\varepsilon_n$, $\bh_{\rm ABC}$ will be less efficient than the summary-based maximum likelihood estimator.

-$d>p$, Theorem \ref{thm:1} (ii) shows that $\mbox{bias}_{ABC}$ is non-negligible and increases the asymptotic variance.
-This is essentially because the leading term of $\mbox{bias}_{ABC}$ is proportional to the average of $\bv=\bs-\bs_{obs}$, the difference between the simulated and observed summary statistics, and if $d>p$, the marginal density of $\bv$ is generally asymmetric, and thus has a non-zero mean.
+When $d>p$, Theorem \ref{thm:1} (ii) shows that $\mbox{bias}_{\rm ABC}$ is non-negligible and can increase the asymptotic variance.
+This is because the leading term of $\mbox{bias}_{\rm ABC}$ is proportional to the average of $\bv=\bs-\bs_{\rm obs}$, the difference between the simulated and observed summary statistics.
+If $d>p$, the marginal density of $\bv$ is generally asymmetric, and thus is no longer guaranteed to have a mean of zero.
+One way to ensure that there is no increase in the asymptotic variance is to choose the variance of the kernel to be proportional to the variance of the summary statistics.

-It has previously been argued that one should choose a summary statistic which has the same dimension as the number of parameters \cite{fearnhead2012constructing}.
-However that was based on controlling the Monte Carlo error, with for example \cite{blum2013comparative} showing that the optimal rate of decreasing $\epsilon$ as the Monte Carlo sampling size increases is slower for larger $d$.
-The loss of efficiency we observe in Theorem \ref{thm:1} (ii) for $d>p$ gives a separate advantage for choosing a summary statistic with $d=p$.
-Remarkably, the following proposition shows that for any summary statistic of dimension $d>p$ we can find a new $p$-dimensional summary statistic without any loss of information. \begin{prop} Assume the conditions of Theorem \ref{thm:1}.
-If $d$ is larger than $p$, let $C=D\bs(\btheta_{0})^{T}A(\btheta_{0})^{-1}$, then $I_{C}(\btheta_{0})=I(\btheta_{0})$ where $I_{C}(\btheta)$ is the $I(\btheta)$ matrix of the summary statistic $C\bS_{n}$.
-Therefore the asymptotic variance of $\bh_{ABC}$ based on $C\bs_{obs}$ is smaller than or equal to that based on $\bs_{obs}$. \end{prop} \begin{proof} The equality can be verified by algebra. \end{proof} The proposition shows that a proper linear transformation can be an effective dimension reduction method, when $\varepsilon_{n}$ is small enough that the condition in Theorem \ref{thm:1} (ii) is satisfied.
-The matrix $C$ can be interpreted as the product of the scale matrix $A(\btheta_{0})^{-1/2}$, which standardizes $\bs_{obs}$, and the matrix $D\bs(\btheta_{0})^{T}A(\btheta_{0})^{-1/2}$ which can be taken as the `squared-root' of $I(\btheta_{0})$.
+The loss of efficiency we observe in Theorem \ref{thm:1} (ii) for $d>p$ gives an advantage for choosing a summary statistic with $d=p$.
+The following proposition shows that for any summary statistic of dimension $d>p$ we can find a new $p$-dimensional summary statistic without any loss of information.
+The proof of the proposition is trivial and hence omitted. \begin{proposition} Assume the conditions of Theorem \ref{thm:1}.
+If $d>p$, define $C=D\bs(\btheta_{0})^{T}A(\btheta_{0})^{-1}$.
+The $p$-dimensional summary statistic $C\bS_{n}$ has the same information matrix, $I(\btheta)$, as $\bS_{n}$.
+Therefore the asymptotic variance of $\bh_{\rm ABC}$ based on $C\bs_{\rm obs}$ is smaller than or equal to that based on $\bs_{\rm obs}$. \end{proposition}